 And then, in the same room, just over a glass door spewing toxic light into the room, there’s this image of graphically-depicted Jupiter Seducing Olympia.
 It looks like the seduction is just about over.
 If you look carefully, you’ll see the main act is about to take place.

 And then there’s the Sala dei Giganti.
 I mean, you have to see it.
 It’s not erotic, but your head will spin anyway.
 I will talk about this incredible room covered in fantastic art another time.
 Perhaps soon.
 Some of the most interesting art you’ll ever see.
 Trust me.

 Because I have to tell you, as you leave these fine paintings, you are thrust into another reality.
 War takes up Federico’s thought process.
-The war room isn’t all that pretty.
+The war room isn’t all that compelling.
 It’s the last thing you see.
-I forgot to take a picture.
+So forgettable it didn’t even occur to me to take a picture.